Floating Static Bands

 - What about tiny pieces of paper confetti?
 Use the scissors to make some and then bring a charged balloon near them.
 The paper isn’t charged so you might expect nothing to happen.
 But, the paper is attracted to the balloon.
 The negative charge on the balloon repels the electrons in molecules of the paper.
 This makes them (on average) move away from the balloon’s charge which enhances the positive charges in the paper.
 Because electrical forces decrease in strength with distance, the attraction between opposite charges is stronger than the repulsion between similar charges.
 This leads to an overall attraction.
 The paper is said to have an induced charge.
 This also applies to a charged balloon sticking to a wall and a charged balloon attracting other “uncharged” objects.

 Science Fair Connection

-- Since you’ve seen what happens to Styrofoam beads in a 2-liter plastic bottle when they are exposed to static electricity, try putting the beads in a glass bottle instead.
-Do you get the same result when you rub the glass bottle on your head or on a wool sweater?
+- Since you’ve seen what happens to beads in a plastic bottle when they are exposed to a static charge, use a glass bottle instead.
+What results do you get when you rub the glass bottle on your hair or on a wool sweater?

 These are just a few ideas and you certainly aren’t limited to them!
 Come up with your own variable to test.
 Remember, you can change only one variable for each test while making sure that all the other factors in your test remain the same.